dmitryrck/dmitryrck/README.md

   <dd>Docker and nix files to run Ruby in CI and production servers</dd>

   <dt>https://github.com/rubynz/membership-register</dt>
-  <dd>Super simple app to keep track of membership of New Zealand Ruby Society</dd>
+  <dd>Super simple app to keep track the memberships of the New Zealand Ruby Society</dd>
 </dl>

 ---